Santa Clarita, California: Water

 Santa Clarita receives its water from the Santa Clarita Valley Water Agency, also known as SCV Water.
 The agency was formed on January 1, 2018, through the merger of three agencies: Castaic Lake Water Agency, Newhall County Water District, and the Valencia Water Company.
 The agency's service area covers about 195 sqmi and is home to 273,000 people.
 It is split into three water divisions—Santa Clarita, Newhall, and Valencia—descendants of the three original agencies.
 Its headquarters, adjacent to Central Park in Saugus, include a conservatory garden and learning center with over 350 plant species.
 The SCV Water Agency sources its water from the California Aqueduct, Castaic Lake, alluvial wells, and the Saugus Aquifer.
 The SCV Water Agency is currently involved in removing hazardous material from the Saugus Aquifer left behind by decades of munitions testing at the Whittaker-Bermite site (see History section above).

 The Los Angeles Aqueduct passes through Santa Clarita on its way from the Owens Valley to Granada Hills, Los Angeles.
-It passes next to, and is visible from, Saugus High School and the Centre Pointe Business Park.
+It passes next to, and is visible from, the north-bound Golden State Freeway (Interstate 5); Saugus High School; and the Centre Pointe Business Park.
 However, Santa Clarita does not receive Los Angeles Aqueduct water–all of the aqueduct's water goes to the city of Los Angeles.

 Public libraries

 The city operates the Santa Clarita Public Library system, consisting of three libraries: the main office in Valencia, the Old Town Newhall Library in Newhall, and the Jo Anne Darcy Library in Canyon Country.
 The libraries offer books ranging from preschool to adult reading levels.
 In addition, each library has a variety of services for students, teachers, and home schoolers, including homework help, mental health, and employment resources, as well as community events.
 Passport acceptance services are also offered at each library branch.
 In addition to its three properties, the system includes an eLibrary.
 The main office in Valencia has a sculpture that says "IMAG NE"; when a person stands between the G and the N the word "IMAGINE" is spelled.
+The Santa Clarita library began a new Library Express mobile library experience on April 26th, 2025.
+This is a repurposed Santa Clarita Transit GO!
+Bus.
+It visits various locations within the city considered underserved by the three brick-and-mortar branches.
+It also appears at city events or upon request.